Mali swears in transitional president and vice president

 Jonathan has been positive about the junta’s proposals.

-“We are happy with what is happening in the Mali.
-The young soldiers who took power are working in the direction of the recommendations of the heads of state of ECOWAS, “ he said upon arrival in Bamako Wednesday.
-He has not made any further statement.
+On Friday, he congratulated the junta “and the way they interacted with ECOWAS.”

-ECOWAS ambassador to Mali, Hamidou Bolly, said a civilian prime minister and the lifting of sanctions are likely.
-However, there are many other points that West African leaders have demanded for the transition government, including a safeguard that the vice president cannot replace the transitional president in the case of incapacity or resignation.
+Jean-Claude Kassi Brou, President of the ECOWAS commission, said “The ECOWAS sanctions will be lifted when a civilian prime minister is appointed, and when ECOWAS has the final version of the transition charter which takes into account the recommendations of ECOWAS.”
+He pointed especially to the demand that the vice president cannot replace the transitional president in the case of incapacity or resignation.

 ECOWAS has also demanded the dissolution of the junta, which calls itself the National Committee for the Salvation of the People.

 Baba Dakono, a researcher at the Citizen’s Observatory on Governance and Security, said that at this point it seems “that the junta wants to do things well and move quickly after the ceremony.”